Robota: Trailers and proposed projects

-In 2002 Sparx Animation Studios in France produced a three-minute computer animated video, it was followed by two other short films, one of which included a live character interacting with two animated robots.
+In 2002, Sparx Animation Studios in France produced a three-minute computer-animated video, it was followed by two other short films, one of which included a live character interacting with two animated robots.
 For some time, it was speculated that a feature film was being produced.

 A video game adaptation was announced in early 2015 which would be produced by SiXiTS Studios and Doug Chiang Studios.
 Gameplay would have been akin to Infinity Blade.

 The kickstarter was created but failed to raise enough funds in time.
-There is no news regarding the video game's development at the current moment.